testla-project/testla-screenplay-playwright-js/README.md

 #### Response.has.body(response: Response, body: ResponseBodyType)

-Checks if the response equals a given body.
+Checks if the response body equals a given body.

 ```js
 // json format